AMERICAN RHODODENDRON SOCIETY

 4.6.2 Gives notice of Board Meetings to all board members, stating time and place of meetings, not less than 30 days prior to the meeting.
 (POB 11.3)

-4.6.3 In consultation with the President and the Executive Director, prepares an agenda for the board meeting and distributes copies to all board members and committee chairs not less than two weeks prior to the meeting and sees to its placement on the office web site.
-(POB 11.3)
+4.6.3 In consultation with the President and the Office Administrator, prepares an agenda for the board meeting and distributes copies to all board members and committee chairs not less than two weeks prior to the meeting and sees to its placement on the office web site.

 4.6.4 Keeps appropriate minutes and a true record of all votes cast at meetings of the Society, of the Board of Directors and of the Executive Committee.